-Here we have a A-typical climate at Finca Yantza at the edge of the amazonas region in Ecuador.
+Here we have a A-typical climate example at Finca Yantza at the edge of the amazonas region in Ecuador.
 Most of the year too much rain.
 Too much water.
-Lots of issue with erosion and high difficulty of access with very steep hills.
+Lot’s of challenges with erosion and high difficulty of access with very steep hills.

 Access-path with Vetiver and Arachis Pintoi

-- Slowing down the water flow (lots and lots of tropical rainfall)
+- Slowing down the water flow (lots of tropical rainfall)

 - Reducing erosion on a micro and macro level